 Treatment Options After Pulling Hair by the Root

-If hair bulb-pulling events are frequent, consult a hair loss expert to reduce side effects like irritation or uneven regrowth.
+If hair follicle-pulling events are frequent, consult a specialist to reduce side effects such as irritation, patchy regrowth, or early scarring.

 Scalp Care for Recovery

-- Eat foods rich in omega-3 and biotin
+- Eat foods rich in omega-3 fatty acids and biotin to support follicle health

 When to See a Hair Specialist